najirh/30-Days-SQL-Challenge/README.md

 ## Connect with Us

-- Subscribe to our YouTube channel: [Your YouTube Channel](https://www.youtube.com/your-channel)
+- Subscribe to our YouTube channel: [Your YouTube Channel](https://youtu.be/aKmDHTaYS6w)
-- Follow us on Twitter: [@YourTwitterHandle](https://twitter.com/your-twitter-handle)
+- Follow us on LinkedIn: [@LinkedIn](https://www.linkedin.com/in/najirr/)
-- Join our Discord community: [Link to Discord](https://discord.gg/your-discord-link)

 ## Support Us